Streets Alive - Shaping Gore's Future

 Improvements to ease congestion and improve safety outcomes

-by GoreDC, about 4 years agoShare Improvements to ease congestion and improve safety outcomes on Facebook Share Improvements to ease congestion and improve safety outcomes on Twitter Share Improvements to ease congestion and improve safety outcomes on Linkedin Email Improvements to ease congestion and improve safety outcomes linkCLOSED: This discussion has concluded.
+by GoreDC, over 4 years agoShare Improvements to ease congestion and improve safety outcomes on Facebook Share Improvements to ease congestion and improve safety outcomes on Twitter Share Improvements to ease congestion and improve safety outcomes on Linkedin Email Improvements to ease congestion and improve safety outcomes linkCLOSED: This discussion has concluded.
 Thanks to those who took part.There are places in our town where we could make improvements to our roads that help ease congestion and would make the roads safer for everyone.

 - Where around town do you think there are issues with congestion?